PyEllips/pyElli/paper/paper.md

 bundled software packages may not support specific desirable kinds of analyses, such as including the response of optically anisotropic materials or simultaneous fitting of external experimental parameters.

 **pyElli** offers an open-source alternative extending the capabilities of existing solutions, while aiming to remain as compatible as possible, by providing data imports from various manufacturers (Woollam VWASE, Woollam CompleteEASE, Sentech, Accurion).
+**pyElli** also supports recent advances in the standardization of ellipsometry data and models, addressing the need for findable, accessible, interoperable, and reusable (FAIR) data, as well as software [@Wilkinson2016; @Barker2022].
 The code is designed with extensibility and adaptability in mind enabling the implementation of individually adapted models as well as data evaluation with custom tools.
 Typical examples for advanced use-cases are implementations of custom experimental geometries not covered by other software [@eberheim2022], imaging ellipsometry, or as a full FAIR data automated analysis pipeline for SE measurements.
-**pyElli** also supports recent advances in the standardization of ellipsometry data and models, addressing the need for FAIR data [@Wilkinson2016].

 **pyElli** aims to provide a straight-forward database of predefined dispersion models for analyzing materials.
 All optical models adhere closely to the literature [@Hilfiker2018].